Gatwick Airport Special Assistance

 Travel-Care is a charity offering assistance to anyone at London Gatwick Airport who may have a problem or need help.
 Travel-Care can be found in The Village, South Terminal.

-Remember that there are often long walking distances within airports and that this may cause you to require assistance.
-Pre-arranging any necessary assistance will ensure that it's available and that no time is lost in waiting for it to be arranged once you arrive at the airport.
-Gatwick Airport provides assistance lanes for those who require additional help to get them to their flight on time.
+- Plan getting around the airport – Remember that there are often long walking distances within airports and that this may cause you to require assistance.
+Pre-arranging any necessary assistance will ensure that it’s available and that no time is lost in waiting for it to be arranged once you arrive at the airport.